 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-A number of business incentives and tax credits are available to encourage business growth and investment in Saskatchewan.
+A number of incentives and tax credits are available to encourage business growth and investment in Saskatchewan.

 Saskatchewan's Economic Dashboard provides easy access to the most up-to-date economic indicators including: Gross Domestic Product, Consumer Price Index, Capital Investment, Employment and Population.